algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Stack: ..., A: []byte &rarr; ..., []byte
 - A with all bits inverted
 - **Cost**: 4
-- Availability: v4
+- Introduced In: v4

 ## bzero

 - Bytecode: 0xaf
 - Stack: ..., A: uint64 &rarr; ..., []byte
 - zero filled byte-array of length A
-- Availability: v4
+- Introduced In: v4

 ## log

 - Bytecode: 0xb0
 - Stack: ..., A: []byte &rarr; ...
 - write A to log state of the current application
-- Availability: v5
+- Introduced In: v5
 - Mode: Application

 `log` fails if called more than MaxLogCalls times in a program, or if the sum of logged bytes exceeds 1024 bytes.